-2. Make a Long-Range Plan of Attack.
+2. Make a Long-Range Plan of Attack

 It took a long time to get disorganized so don't expect to change it in a day or two.
 Make a long-range plan that involves getting organized and staying organized.
 Think of it like a diet.
 Your goal is not to just lose weight; it's to permanently change your life and become healthier and happier.

 Because it's a monumental job, break it down into do-able steps, accomplishing one task per week.
 For example, the first week may include emptying the pantry, throwing away items you don't use, lining the shelves, and then returning the items in a systemic way so they'll be easy to find.
 The second week might include straightening out the hallway closet: giving old coats and jackets to Goodwill, putting umbrellas in a stand, and hanging the hats on hooks.
-The third week could involve organizing the medicine cabinet in your bathroom: throwing away expired prescriptions, wiping down the shelves, and organizing everything so they're forward facing.
+The third week could involve organizing the medicine cabinet in your bathroom: throwing away expired prescriptions, wiping down the shelves, and organizing everything so they're forward-facing.

 Remember to reward yourself when the job gets done by watching a favorite movie, taking a walk in nature, or reading a book.
 Be good to yourself.
 You deserve it!

-3. Get the Entire Family Involved.
+3. Get the Entire Family Involved

 Place two large receptacles—one labeled DONATIONS and the other GARBAGE—in your family room for all to see.
-Have each family member sort through her belongings, contributing to the collection.
+Have each family member sort through their belongings, contributing to the collection.
 Kids will be happy to know their old stuffed animals, games, and clothes are going to those in need.
 If they're having a hard time parting with a favorite item, take a picture of them holding it to later place in their photo album.
-This gives them a healthy message: you don't have to keep an item to have the fond memories of it forever.
+This gives them a healthy message: you don't have to keep an item to have fond memories of it forever.

 If you want to turn it into an entrepreneurial experience for your children, save the donated items for a garage sale.
 This teaches kids that old items can make them money and, perhaps, help them buy a larger item that they've wanted.
 Let them do as much as possible given their ages.
 Have them make signs to advertise the sale, compose an ad to run in the newspaper, set the prices, dicker with customers, and handle the money.

-4. Shred Everything in the "Paper Drawer."
+4. Shred Everything in the "Paper Drawer"

 Important papers (or papers that seem important) are hard to throw away because we worry we might need them one day.
 It creates too much anxiety within ourselves to just toss them.
 That's why it's a great idea to have a designated “paper drawer” in your home where you put all your important documents.
 They stay safe there for a year.
 Then, when January 1st comes around and you still haven't needed them, shred them without fear.
 Looking ahead—try to make a digital archive of papers with the eventual goal of going paperless.